pH Levels in Drinking Water

 The neutralizer prevents the water from reacting with the plumbing and contributing to electrolytic corrosion.
 Installation of a water softening system has been effective in raising the pH level in drinking water however it is not actual treatment for pH.

-If you are concerned about the pH levels in your drinking water, contact one of our specialists to discuss your options.
+If you are concerned about the pH levels in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options